-At Holy Family we deliver an inclusive, broad, rich and creative curriculum which provides our pupils with engaging, meaningful learning experiences to inspire, enthuse and challenge learning.
+At Holy Family Catholic Primary we deliver an inclusive, broad, rich and creative curriculum which provides our pupils with engaging, meaningful learning experiences that inspire, enthuse and challenge learning.
+Our

 The Read Write Inc phonics scheme is used in EYFS and KS1.
 Please see the links below for more information.

 We follow Lancashire plans inline with DfE for all other subjects, these should be looked at in conjunction with individual class maps.

 Please speak to your child's class teacher if you would like any further information.

 Any general curriculum queries should be directed to the Deputy Headteacher, Mrs H Rooney.